Illegal dumping

-Illegal dumping, also called fly dumping or fly tipping (UK), is the dumping of waste illegally instead of using an authorized method such as curbside collection or using an authorized rubbish dump.
-It is the illegal deposit of any waste onto land, including waste dumped or tipped on a site with no license to accept waste.
-The United States Environmental Protection Agency developed a “profile” of the typical illegal dumper.
-Characteristics of offenders include local residents, construction and landscaping contractors, waste removers, scrap yard operators, and automobile and tire repair shops.
+Illegal dumping, also called fly dumping or fly tipping (UK), is the dumping of waste illegally instead of using an authorised method such as curbside collection or using an authorised rubbish dump.
+It is the illegal deposit of any waste onto land, including waste dumped or tipped on a site with no licence to accept waste.

 Terminology

 Illegal dumping is typically distinguished from littering by the type and amount of material and/or the manner in which it is discarded.
-An example of littering could be throwing a cigarette on the ground.
-However, emptying a rubbish bin with no permission in a public or private area can be classified as illegal dumping.

-The term fly tipping is derived from the verb tip, meaning "to throw out of a vehicle", and on the fly, meaning "on the wing" – to throw away carelessly or casually.
+An example of littering could be throwing a drink container on the ground in a public area.
+However, emptying a trash bin or discarding a large item with no permission in a public or private area can be classified as illegal dumping or fly tipping.
+The term fly tipping is derived from the verb tip, meaning "to throw out of a vehicle", and on the fly, meaning done as one goes, or during another activity" – to throw away carelessly or casually.

 Types of materials dumped

-Illegal dumping involves the unauthorized disposal of numerous types of waste.
+Illegal dumping involves the unauthorised disposal of numerous types of waste.
 Typical materials dumped include building materials from construction sites, such as drywall, roofing shingles, lumber, brick, concrete, and siding.
 Other frequently dumped materials include automobile parts, household appliances, household waste, furniture, yard scraps, and medical waste.

 Causes of illegal dumping

-The reasons people illegally dump vary; however, research indicates that lack of legal waste disposal options is a primary factor.
+The reasons people dump illegally vary; however, research indicates that lack of legal waste disposal options is a primary factor.
 A shortage of legal disposal options drives demand for waste removal service, increasing prices.
-Studies also have found unit pricing, which involves charging a set price per bag of garbage thrown out, contribute to illegal dumping.
-Although the intent of unit pricing is to encourage people to use other forms of waste disposal such as recycling and composting, people often turn to disposing of waste in unauthorized areas to save money.
+Studies also have found that unit pricing, which involves charging a set price per bag of garbage thrown out, contributes to illegal dumping.
+Although the intent of unit pricing is to encourage people to use other forms of waste disposal such as recycling and composting, people often turn to disposing of waste in unauthorised areas to save money.
 Additionally, weak enforcement of laws prohibiting illegal dumping and a lack of public awareness regarding the environmental, health, and economic dangers of illegal dumping contribute.